Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See

 - Do not to travel to areas within 20 kilometres of the Venezuelan or Ecuadorian border (except the Pan American highway), or to the port cities of Buenaventura and Tumaco, due to the high threat of terrorist attack and high levels of violent crime.
 See Safety and security

-- A national strike began on 25 April.
-Large demonstrations are likely in all major cities until 2 May.
-Roads may be closed and travel disrupted.
-Avoid all demonstrations, protests, political rallies and large public gatherings – they could turn violent with little or no warning.
-Monitor local media and follow the advice of authorities.
+- A national strike has been called on 21 November 2019.
+Expect traffic and transport disruptions in major cities.
+Contact your airline or tour guide.
+Be prepared to adjust your travel plans.
+Avoid demonstrations, protests, political rallies and large public gatherings – they could turn violent with little or no warning.
+Monitor local media and follow advice from local authorities.
 See Safety and security

 - Minimise road travel through rural areas.
 Avoid trouble spots by flying where possible.
 If you plan to visit the Caño Cristales river, fly to the gateway township of La Macarena.
 See Local travel

-- Don't hail taxis on the street due to the risk of robbery.
+- Don't hail taxis on the street due to risk of robbery.
 Use only licensed taxis booked through a dispatch service or your hotel.
 See Local travel

-- Pay close attention to your personal security at all times.
-Monitor the media for information about possible new safety or security risks.
+- Pay close attention to your personal security.
+Be alert to possible new safety or security risks.
 See Safety and security

 - A temporary ceasefire agreement between the Government of Colombia and the National Liberation Army (ELN) ended on 9 January 2018.
 The ELN has resumed attacks against government and economic targets in Colombia.
 Avoid government buildings and military sites.
 See Safety and security

-- The Venezuelan Government has closed its border with Colombia.
+- The Venezuelan Government has reopened its land borders with Colombia.
 Do not travel to Venezuela.
 See Safety and security

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-If you're visiting for tourism and plan to stay for 90 days or less, you generally won't need a visa to enter Colombia.
-Immigration Officers have discretion to refuse you entry, even if you fulfil the usual criteria for visa-free entry.
-You may need to provide evidence of return or onward travel.
+If you're visiting for tourism for 90 days or less, you generally won't need a visa to enter Colombia.
+Immigration Officers have discretion to refuse entry, even if you fulfil the usual criteria for visa-free entry.
+You may need to give evidence of return or onward travel.